zuhair1508/MLOps-Pipeline-Prophet-Forecasting/README.md

 # Prophet Forecasting for Portfolio Optimisation

-An end-to-end machine learning project that forecasts stock and asset prices using LightGBM (Gradient Boosting) models, then applies Markowitz portfolio optimization to rebalance portfolios based on these forecasts.
+An end-to-end machine learning project that forecasts stock and asset prices using LightGBM (Gradient Boosting) models, then applies Markowitz portfolio optimisation to rebalance portfolios based on these forecasts.

 ## Project Overview

 This project combines machine learning-based time series forecasting with modern portfolio theory to create an automated trading and portfolio management system.
 The workflow consists of two main components:

 1. **LightGBM Price Forecasting**: Uses gradient boosting to predict future asset prices
-2. **Markowitz Portfolio Optimization**: Optimizes portfolio allocation based on forecasted returns and risk
+2. **Markowitz Portfolio Optimisation**: Optimises portfolio allocation based on forecasted returns and risk

 ## Components